malkomalko/ag.vim/README.md

 # ag.vim #

-This plugin is a front for the Perl module [App::Ag](http://search.cpan.org/~petdance/ag/ag).
+This is an adaptation of Ack.vim to use Ag instead.
 Ag can be used as a replacement for 99% of the uses of _grep_.
 This plugin will allow you to run ag from vim, and shows the results in a split window.

-The *Official Version* of this plugin is available at [vim.org](http://www.vim.org/scripts/script.php?script_id=2572).

 ## Installation ##